 A poor credit rating can make renting a property, applying for a credit card, obtaining a phone contract or any mortgage applications very difficult, if not impossible.

 It is important to remember a parking charge notice is issued to the driver of the vehicle.
-However in any case where the driver does not make payment liability will fall on the registered keeper of the vehicle under Schedule 4 of the Protection of Freedoms Act 2012.
+However, in any case, where the driver does not make a payment, liability will fall on the registered keeper of the vehicle under Schedule 4 of the Protection of Freedoms Act 2012.

 When a driver parks at a car park that we manage, the driver enters into a contract with CPM.
 The required terms and conditions are clearly stated on all of our car park signage.
 This ensures the parking charges are enforceable in a civil court.